invisibleroads/georegistry/docs/index.rst

     GET    /tags.json (key=string) --> tags=stringList

 Render maps for OpenLayers
 --------------------------
 Get features as geojson given a list of desired tags.
-If filters are specified, return only those features that intersect the given filters.
+If a filter is specified, return only those features that intersect the given filter.

-- Return public tags that match the given tags and filters.
+- Return features of public tags that match the given tags and filter.
-- Return private tags corresponding to the given API key that match the given tags and filters.
+- Return features of private tags corresponding to the given API key that match the given tags and filter.

 ::

-    GET    /maps.json (tags=stringList, filters=geojson, key=string) --> geojson for OpenLayers
+    GET    /maps.json (tags=stringList, geojsonFilter=geojson, key=string) --> geojson for OpenLayers

 Render maps for Polymaps
 ------------------------
 Get features as geojson given a list of desired tags, zoom level and tile coordinates.
-If filters are specified, return only those features that intersect the given filters.
+If a filter is specified, return only those features that intersect the given filter.

-- Return public tags that match the given tags and filters.
+- Return features of public tags that match the given tags and filter.
-- Return private tags corresponding to the given API key that match the given tags and filters.
+- Return features of private tags corresponding to the given API key that match the given tags and filter.

 ::

-    GET    /maps/{Z}/{X}/{Y}.json (tags=stringList, filters=geojson, key=string) --> geojson for Polymaps
+    GET    /maps/{Z}/{X}/{Y}.json (tags=stringList, geojsonFilter=geojson, key=string) --> geojson for Polymaps